Blog

 The authors speak to the subtle, profound awareness many children have—awareness that goes unacknowledged in environments that only value linear thinking, fast answers, or compliance.

-Many children labeled with ADD, ADHD, OCD, Autism, or Sensory Processing Differences are not broken.
+Many children labeled with ADD, ADHD, OCD, Autism, or Sensory Processing differences are not broken.

 They are perceptive.